ALL STATE DATA UPDATED FOR 2020!

 Idaho Initial Application Approval Over Time

 As the table and the below chart show, Idaho has been ahead of the national average in terms of approval rates of Initial Applications going back to at least 2011.
-In 2018, Idaho ranked 11th in the nation in terms of percentage approval of Initial Applications.
-While approval rates also have been improving in Idaho over the last few years, they still represent roughly only a 4 in 10 chance of an approval at this stage.
+In 2020, Idaho ranked 9th in the nation in terms of percentage approval of Initial Applications.
+While approval rates also have been improving in Idaho over the last few years, they still represent roughly only a 50-50 chance of an approval at this stage.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Idaho Reconsideration Approval Over Time